eleanoraallen/GraphDocs/README.md

 To change the style of the main page edit /src/app_style.css

-To change the style of examples edit /src/example-component/example_style.css
+To change the style of dynamic examples edit /src/components/example-component/example_style.css

-To change the style of references edit /src/reference-component/reference_style.css

 ---